 In regards to monitoring for excessive transactions that exceed an “occasional basis,” the industry best practice has been to adopt a “three-strike rule” approach to monitoring.
 This three-strike rule appears to stem from Board staff opinions and rulings provided by the Federal Reserve Board, which has also been republished in the OCC’s “Comptroller’s Handbook” on “Depository Services.”
 The full handbook can be found here.

-The referenced guidance from the Federal Reserve, however, appears to apply a different approach to the three-strike rule.
-By saying “in not more than three months” it would appear that the Federal Reserve is implying that transfers may occur in up to three months and when the fourth month occurs, a financial institution is not permitted to “continue to consider an account an MMDA.”
+As you can see, this portion of the guidance appears to apply a different approach to the three-strike rule when referencing violations that are not consecutive, but rather, in a rolling 12 month period.
+By saying “in not more than three months” it would appear that the Federal Reserve is implying that transfers may occur in up to three months (out of a 12 month rolling period) and when the fourth month occurs, a financial institution is not permitted to “continue to consider an account an MMDA.”
+Thus, it appears to be a “four strike rule” for non-consecutive months.

 In addition to this interpretation of a financial institutions responsibilities for monitoring for excessive transactions, the Federal Reserve is clear that the three-strike rule may not be sufficient in all cases to effectively comply with a financial institutions responsibilities for monitoring for excessive transactions.
 Specifically, the Federal Reserve states that a significant number of excessive transactions within a single month could warrant action by the financial institution to reclassify the account sooner than waiting for three violations as referenced in the three-strike rule.
 The Federal Reserve guidance states the following: